-Celebrating Kindness Day July 16: Okotoks is Giving!
+Celebrating Kindness Day October 15: Okotoks is dedicated!

 Recognize the inspiring acts of kindness happening in our community with Kindness Currency!
 When you nominate someone and share the stories of the people making Okotoks stronger and more resilient, your nominee will get a Kindness Currency sticker for themselves and one to pass on.
 Kindness Currency recipients and their stories will be shared with the community and have the chance to be featured in a monthly video.

 Do you know someone who is helping to strengthen our community?
 We want to hear from you about all the amazing things happening in Okotoks.
 Share your stories about the remarkable ways people in Okotoks are supporting each other.

 Nominate someone today to have their story shared, receive Kindness Currency stickers to keep and to pass on, and be entered into prize draws.